Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 Q: Who developed Bleak Haven?

-A: The game was developed and published by Hitori De Productions, known for previous solo-developed horror titles.
+A: The game was both developed and published by Hitori De Productions, the developers of previous solo-developed horror games.

-A: Currently, Bleak Haven is available only on PC via Steam.
+A: Right now, Bleak Haven is only on PC (Steam).

-Q: Is Bleak Haven worth buying right now?
+Q: Should I buy Bleak Haven right now?

 A: Most players advise waiting.
-While the atmosphere and visuals are strong, technical problems and design flaws make the current version frustrating to play.
+The atmosphere and the visuals are good, but technical issues and bad design make this version hard to play.

 Q: How long is the game?